Creating a Luxury Brand

 Bill no doubt, enjoys challenging the status quo.

-“We developed a desire to create wines that represent a true luxury brand and to share them with those who recognize that brand as having value.
+“We wanted to create wines that represent a true luxury brand and to share them with those who recognize that brand as having value.

 There's an old saying, "wine is made in the vineyard" so that's where they started.